JanPlazovnik/CMI-LocationUpdater/README.md

 ```

 ## Usage
+First stop your server and copy the `cmi.sqlite.db` to your computer.\
 Place the `cmi.sqlite.db` database file inside the root folder and edit the coordinates for the new location inside `index.js`.
 ```js
 // The position to change every user location to